Anna d'Este: Life

-On 29 April 1566, Anna married Jacques of Savoy, Duke of Nemours and Genevois.
+On 29 April 1566, Anna married Jacques, Duke of Nemours and Genevois.
 Henceforth, the princess spent most of her time in Annecy or on the road between her duchy of Genevois and the court of France.
 In politically difficult situations she acted as mediator between her husband and the Duke of Savoy, and in the meantime she held her position at the court of France.
 Anna promoted her sons' careers, she helped her clients to make their living, and she claimed a prominent place in official ceremonies at court.
 After the death of her second husband in 1585, Anna lived in Paris, in her Hôtel de Nemours, on the left bank of the Seine, in what is today Rue Séguier.
 With the formation of the Catholic League, in which her sons played a prominent part, her importance increased considerably.

-In December 1588 Henry III ordered the murder of her two oldest sons and the imprisonment of Anna d'Este.
-Although the sources tell us nothing about the deeds of the Duchess after her liberation, some contemporaries held her responsible for the assassination of the king.
-During the siege of Paris by Henry IV, Anna was declared "queen-mother" by the League, but after the Bourbon's conversion back to Catholicism she recognized him as king and tried to convince her rebellious sons to take the same step.
+In December 1588 Henry III ordered the imprisonment of Anna d'Este and had her sons Henri and Louis murdered.
+Anna was released from prison after the death of Henry III.
+During the siege of Paris by Henry IV, Anna was declared "queen-mother" by the League, but after the Bourbon's conversion back to Catholicism in 1593 she recognized him as king and tried to convince her rebellious sons to take the same step.
 In 1594 Anna traveled to Paris to pay homage to Henry IV.

 Anna spent her last years in the highly respectable position of "superintendante de la maison" of the queen, Marie de' Medici, but also in growing indebtedness and in constant worry about the financial situation of her children and grandchildren.
+She died in Paris on May 17, 1607, aged 75.